Yisa Yu

-Yisa Yu or Yu Kewei (郁可唯 (Yù Kěwéi); born 23 October 1983), is a Chinese singer.
+Yu Kewei (郁可唯 (Yù Kěwéi); born 23 October 1983), also known as Yisa Yu, is a Chinese singer.
 She started out singing in bars and participated in several singing competitions.
 Her career took off after she achieved fourth place nationally in the 2009 season of Hunan TV's Super Girl.
 Her fans are called Yu jin xiang (郁金香), which means "tulip"; personally named by Yisa.

 Early life

 Yu was born on 23 October 1983 as Yu Yingxia (郁英霞) in Chengdu, Sichuan to parents working in the Chengdu Aircraft Industry Group.
 She studied English Language at the University of Electronic Science and Technology of China.
 She briefly took singing lessons at the insistence of her father but failed to complete.
 At college, Yu took part in a national singing competition for college students and defeated Li Yuchun to take the gold award.